Brains, Loire-Atlantique: History

 Most of the territory of the commune, covered by a vast forest, belonged during the Ancien Régime to the Dukes of Brittany.
 Settlements in the area gave birth to a number of lordships with some measure of authority: Jasson, Le Plessis, Le Pesle, Lorière, La Sauvagerie, La Pilaudière and La Guerche.
 The lordship of Le Pesle, the most important, was originally an appanage of Briord.
 Today a private residence, it overlooks the Acheneau on the Cour du Pesle.

 The château of Le Plessis was the property of Pierre-Suzanne Lucas de La Championnière, lieutenant of François de Charette during the War in the Vendée from 1793-1796.

 The château of La Guerche was dependent on Le Pesle until the 17th century.
 Jules Verne was welcomed there by his uncle Prudent Allotte de la Fuye, owner from 1828 to 1837, during his summer vacations.
 He wrote some impromptu poetry there.

 The church was constructed in 1875 on the site of an older church dating from 1676.
 The clock tower, with a height of 50 metres, dates from 1901.

 The rectory was sold as national property during the Revolution, and is now "l'espace des Clos Mâts", a cultural site with a library and music.

 At the end of the 19th century, there were six windmills, of which only those of Charbonnières, Le Breuil, La Fouelle, and La Roche du Gré now survive.

 The Napoleonic cadastre denoted a rural territory dotted by villages which are still visible today.

 Port Hamoneau, witness to the economic importance of the Acheneau until 1914 for the export of wine and red sand to Nantes, now welcomes hikers and anglers who come to enjoy the peace and quiet of the surrounding marshes, in the shade of the poplar trees.

 List of mayors

 Transport

 Brains is serviced by the number 88 Semitan bus, linking the town to the terminus (Neustrie) of Line 3 of the Nantes Tramway.

 Population

-The commune is the 3393rd largest in France (4236th in 1999), and 116th out of the 221 communes in Loire-Atlantique.